When Bre and Sean were expecting their fourth child, doctors informed them that the child may face significant challenges after she was born.

 Our Children's House provides support for the entire family

 In February 2019, Gabby was discharged from the NICU and admitted to Our Children's House, which provides transitional care and inpatient rehabilitative support for patients between acute care and returning home.
-There, Andrew Scott Gelfand, M.D., Pediatric Pulmonologist at Children's Health and Associate Professor at UT Southwestern, monitored Gabby's progress as the team continued to lower her ventilator settings even further.
+There, Andrew Scott Gelfand, M.D., Pediatric Pulmonologist at Children's Health and Clinical Professor at UT Southwestern, monitored Gabby's progress as the team continued to lower her ventilator settings even further.
 Bre believes Gabby's time there played a critical role in preparing the whole family for her to come home for good.